Which Printer Is Better? Canon or Epson?

 Archival Permanence

 The jury is still out on archival permanence.
-While testing from some independent companies show that Epson inks can be more resistant to fading vs. the new Canon PRO Series imagePROGRAF printer inks, the reality is that the composition of the media you are printing on, as well as the environment in which you are storing or displaying your image, have much more to do with archival permanence than any other factors.
+While testing from some independent companies show that Epson inks can be more resistant to fading vs. the Canon PRO Series imagePROGRAF printer inks, the reality is that the composition of the media you are printing on, as well as the environment in which you are storing or displaying your image, have much more to do with archival permanence than any other factors.
 Your prints will last a super long time if you use 100% Cotton papers without optical brightening agents, let your prints out-gas for 24 hours, spray them with protective spray to keep them from continuing to absorb airborne contaminants, mat (with acid free mat board) and seal them in frames, and display them in locations with normal room temperature, low humidity and away from bright sunlight.

 Custom Media Settings